 There is not any particular price for cactus forage, simply because there is not any for sale.
-And yet the question is often asked, what it is worth?
-The best answer that we can give is that where one acre of land will produce enough feed for one cow, the cactus plant will grow enough feed for four.
-In other words, it is four times the feeding value in quantity and quality of alfalfa.
+And yet the question is often asked, What is it worth?
+The best answer that we can give is that Burbank Forage Cactus will produce enough feed per acre, without irrigation, to support more livestock than any forage generally grown, with or without irrigation.
+As cattle always follow feed, there should be an ever-present market for cactus forage wherever it is grown.

 Is man also to redeem the desert for civilization?
 The French will test Burbank's spineless cactus on Sahara and the desert islands of Mayotte, off Madagascar, and the English and Germans will try its virtues in their South African possessions.
-Burbank's creation is declared to be palatable not only to cattle, but to man, and it thrives on areas that are hopelessly arid, provided there be plenty of heat and light.
-It would be an almost crowning achievement if, by his genius, man, after these thousands of years were able to announce the doom of the desert.-"Journal," Portland, Ore.
+Burbank's creation is declared to be palatable not only to cattle, but to man, and it thrives on areas that are hopelessly arid, provided there be plenty of heat and

+It would be an almost crowning achievement if, by his genius, man, after these thousands of years, were able to announce the doom of the desert.-"Journal," Portland, Ore.